jmotis/IdEMB/README.md

 Code associated with the Mellon-funded CLIR microgrant "A Text By Any Other Citation: Identifying Early Modern Printed Books"

 This code is made available under a CC BY-SA 4.0 license: http://creativecommons.org/licenses/by-sa/4.0/

+The search funtions "find_librarians.py" and "find_librarians_generalized.py" are intended to run on the JSON files provided to IdEM B by JSTOR.
+These files should be placed in the same folder as the python files before attempting to run the python files. "find_librarians.py" will search for a set of predetermined strings while "find_librarians_generalized.py" will solicit user input as to what string to search for.